Setting up a powered-speaker PA system

 Where to place your gear

-- Are there obvious places for the speakers?
-You’ll usually want speakers on either side of the stage/performance area to evenly distribute the sound across the broadest possible listening area.
+- Where to put the speakers.
+You’ll usually want speakers on either side of the stage, to evenly distribute the sound across the listening area.

-Turn the mixer on first and the speakers on last to avoid switching noise that can damage your speakers.
+Make sure you start with the volume of all equipment set to minimum level.
+After the speakers are connected, turn the mixer on first.
+Turn your powered speakers on last to avoid switching noise that can damage your speakers.

 Connect a single microphone to the mixer and test to see if you get sound from the speakers.
 If so, then continue the setup.
-If not, find what’s wrong:
+If not, follow these steps to find what’s wrong:

 - Confirm that all of your components are plugged in and getting power.